AnyFlowLabs/HelloWorld/README.md

 The platform will automatically install the dependencies for you and handle all the deployment process including setting up the private keys, RPC providers, gas fees and more!

-This project is build using the Hardhat framework.
+This project is built using the Hardhat framework.

 This is what you would need to do if you were to deploy this contract manually: